-- September Allocation Committee meeting to finalize RFI (between Sept.
-9th - Sept.
-23rd)
+- Sept.
+16th Allocation Committee meeting to finalize RFI

 Background: the Levy was created in 2002 and must be approved by voters every five years.
 Voters most recently renewed the Levy in Spring 2018 for another five-year term beginning July 1, 2019.
 PCL typically launches a competitive funding round after the Levy is renewed to make investments in programs serving children and families in Portland.

 In preparation for the funding process, PCL focused on compiling key local data on Portland’s children, revising its grantmaking process and engaging community members and service providers in discussion on needed services.
 Read the full reports at the links below and the findings, which focused on diversity, inclusion and racial equity:

 Portland’s Children: Overview of Key Local Data.
 This report from Fall 2018 summarizes data from various local and state sources and provides a current snapshot of children in Portland -- who they are and population-level outcomes -- in the context of the Levy’s six program areas.